-You are going to love how easy this simple gluten free muesli recipe is to make.
+You will love how easy this simple gluten free muesli recipe is to make.
 There is no cooking or prep work.
 All you need to do is dump the ingredients into a bowl.

 Step 2: Mix the ingredients up.
 This is a great recipe to make with kids to teach them measuring and mixing.

-Step 3: Put it into an air-tight container and store in your pantry.
+Step 3: Put it into an air-tight container and store it in your pantry.